Syncing between primary and shared calendars on the same account will create what seems to be duplicate events.

 If a sync established between the Personal calendar and the Primary calendar, you would see this:

-On the left: You're seeing the original event—the source event that Reclaim synced to the target calendar.
+On the right: You're seeing the original event—the source event that Reclaim synced to the target calendar.

-On the right: You're also see the synced copy of the original event—the copy of the event that Reclaim created on the target calendar.
+On the left: You also see the synced copy of the source event—the copy of the event that Reclaim created on the target calendar.

-This ends up looking like a duplicate event, but they're actually two separate events.
+This ends up looking like a duplicate event, but they're two separate events.

-The original event, on the left, is the one that isn't visible to others (besides you) and the synced copy, on the right, is one that gets created in order to provide visibility and availability to others without sacrificing your privacy.
+The original event, on the right, is the one that is not visible to others (besides you) and the synced copy, on the left, is one that gets created in order to provide visibility and availability to others without sacrificing your privacy.